 Side Scan Sonar

 Recently, side scan sonar has been used to approximate the number of sturgeon that appear on the image.
+Abundance is estimated by calculating the probability of occupation along each transect to produce estimates within the whole river.
 However, this approach is still being perfected.
 Most rivers are wide enough that multiple 50m wide transects are needed and long enough that sampling the entire river isn’t possible.
 Therefore, an equation to account for unsampled areas and fish counted multiple times is needed to correct the estimate.